(Mostly) Manually Building and Releasing python-easygraph#

 gh workflow run release-cibuildwheel.yaml -F upload=none

-After the workflow finishes, download the artifacts from the workflow run page.
+Once the workflow completes, download the artifacts from the workflow run page.

 The artifact contains the built wheel file for Linux x86_64.

-Unzip the artifact and remove anything but the .tgz source distribution and .whl wheel files with linux in the name (if applicable).
+Unzip the artifact and retain only the .tgz source distribution and .whl wheel files with linux in their names (if applicable), discarding anything else.

 Do it manually on your machines: